-- 3. The amounts in this column reflect the dollar value of long-term equity based compensation awards granted pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
+3. The amounts in this column reflect the dollar value of long-term equity based compensation awards granted in the form of shares of restricted stock pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
 These amounts equal the grant date fair value of shares of restricted stock, computed in accordance with FASB Accounting Standards Codification Topic 718, granted during such fiscal year.
-Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2015 Annual Report on Form 10-K filed with the Commission on September 4, 2015 and such information is incorporated herein by reference. - 4.
-This column discloses the dollar value of all amounts earned by the named executive officers under our Amended Economic Value Added Bonus Plan for Executive Officers and Senior Managers for performance related to the applicable fiscal year which were tied to long-term incentive performance targets.
+Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2016 Annual Report on Form 10-K filed with the Commission on September 8, 2016 and such information is incorporated herein by reference.

+4. This column discloses the dollar value of all amounts earned by the named executive officers under our Amended Economic Value Added Bonus Plan for Executive Officers and Senior Managers for performance related to the applicable fiscal year which were tied to long-term incentive performance targets.
 Amounts added to each named executive officer's Bonus Bank with respect to the applicable fiscal year under the Amended Economic Value Added Bonus Plan, but not paid with respect to that fiscal year, are not included in this column because the amounts are "at risk."
 Accordingly, amounts in this column include the portion of any Bonus Bank amount paid with respect to performance for the applicable fiscal year to the named executive officer with respect to that fiscal year and with respect to prior fiscal years.
-See "Compensation Analysis and Discussion" above. - 5.
-"Change in Pension Value and Non-Qualified Deferred Compensation Earnings" includes for the applicable fiscal year the aggregate increase in the actuarial present value of each named executive officer's accumulated benefit under our defined benefit pension plan and amended supplemental executive retirement plan, using the same assumptions and measurement dates used for financial reporting purposes with respect to our audited financial statements for the applicable fiscal year. - 6.
-The table below shows the components of this column, which include our match for each individual's 401(k) plan contributions, the cost of premiums paid by us for term life insurance under which the named executive officer is a beneficiary, dividends paid on shares of unvested restricted stock previously granted to the named executive officers, which dividends were not included in the grant date fair value calculation for the restricted stock awards, and perquisites.
-The perquisites consist of, for Mr. Hansen, with respect to fiscal 2015 and fiscal 2014, gift cards in the amount of \$1,000 and \$3,000, respectively, for Mr. Guillot, with respect to fiscal 2015 gift cards in the amount of \$1,000, for Mr. Messina, with respect to each of fiscal 2015, 2014 and 2013, gift cards in the amount of \$3,130, \$2,000 and \$1,000, respectively, and an automobile allowance of \$9,600 per fiscal year for each of fiscal 2015, 2014 and 2013, and for Mr. Reetz, with respect to each of fiscal 2014 and 2013, gift cards in the amount of \$2,000 and \$3,000, respectively.
+See "Compensation Analysis and Discussion" above.

+5. "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" includes for the applicable fiscal year the aggregate increase in the actuarial present value of each named executive officer's accumulated benefit under our defined benefit pension plan and amended supplemental executive retirement plan, using the same assumptions and measurement dates used for financial reporting purposes with respect to our audited financial statements for the applicable fiscal year.

+6. The table below shows the components of this column, which include our match for each individual's 401(k) plan contributions, the cost of premiums paid by us for term life insurance under which the named executive officer is a beneficiary, dividends paid on shares of unvested restricted stock previously granted to the named executive officers, which dividends were not included in the grant date fair value calculation for the restricted stock awards, and perquisites.
+The perquisites consist of, for Mr. Hansen, with respect to 2015 and 2014, gift cards in the amount of \$1,000 and \$3,000, respectively, for Mr. Guillot, with respect to fiscal 2015 a gift card in the amount of \$1,000, for Mr. Messina, with respect to each of fiscal 2016, 2015 and 2014, gift cards in the amount of \$2,000, \$3,130 and \$2,000, respectively, and an automobile allowance of \$9,600 per fiscal year for each of fiscal 2016, 2015 and 2014, and for Mr. Reetz, with respect to fiscal 2014, a gift card in the amount of \$2,000.
 The gift cards are given to employees as part of a program to incentivize them to utilize the lowest cost airfares for international travel.
 This program is available to all employees who primarily travel to Asia on company business.